Skip to main content

 Plan TypeAverage PriceCommon Features

-Free Plan$0Basic patient records management, limited scheduling, and basic support.
+Free Plan$0Basic patient management, appointment scheduling, and limited support.

 Most Common Questions Regarding Dermatology EMR (FAQ's)